acenet-arc/2025-10-07-ACENET-Farncombe-datacarpentry_R/index.md

 - recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

+If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.
+{% endcomment %}

 <p>Please follow the below-linked setup instructions <strong>in advance</strong> to make sure you are ready for this workshop</p>
 <ul>
 	<li>Unix Shell:</li>